WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/messages.md

 12. Only sent when the message is set to “Read”.

 13. Labels are comma-separated and each label consists of an id and a name attribute separated by a tab: `id\tname`

+14. The Description and Subject fields are purposely put at the end of the message; For n-casting (broadcasting / multi-casting), when fields are too long to fit into the message, they will be left out entirely.

+15. IssueIdsOrder is an array of issue IDs in configured order.
+For n-casting (broadcasting / multi-casting), when there are many issue IDs, the server will split-up the IDs over multiple network packages.
+Those packages may overtake each other underway and arrive in random order.
+There is no information for clients to put them in the right order again.
+Therefore this message should not be implemented for n-casting client side.
+For RabbitMQ there is no such problem and so this is the recommended protocol.

+16. An issue could be activated or de-activated.
+Only activated issues should be shown in the UI for end-users.
+Clients should check the Activated flag for this.

+17. If the client does not support Overrule Issues (such as Content Station) all issue events for which the OverrulePublication flag is set should be ignored.

+18. The CreateIssue event is not supported for Overrule Issues (issues having the OverrulePublication flag set) because client applications would then need the entire workflow setup which is only provided through a logon response.
+The ModifyIssue and DeleteIssue events are sent out for normal issues and Overrule Issues.

 ## RabbitMQ integration \[since 10.0\]